 It can be difficult to know the best way to clean your AirPods – after all, they’re not waterproof and they aren’t exactly cheap, with the second generation model costing $159 / £159 / AU$249 with the standard charging case, and $199 / £199 / AU$319 with the new Wireless Charging Case bundled in.

 But at that price, it's worth learning how to take care of the hardware – especially if you're forking out for the $249 / £249 / AU$399 AirPods Pro.

 That’s why we’ve put together this guide to cleaning your AirPods and charging case without damaging your precious true wireless earbuds.
-Your current pair may have to make do until the AirPods 2 finally arrive – so read on for our top tips and handy hacks to keep them pristine.

 What’s the best way to clean my AirPods?

 Apple says that you should use a “soft, dry, lint free cloth” to clean the exterior housing and stems of your AirPods, and that you must “make sure not get any liquid in the openings”.

 You should be able to remove any day-to-day dirt without any cleaning agents or water, and it’s important not to use any abrasive materials to buff away grime.

 To clean the microphone and speaker meshes, Apple recommends using a “dry cotton swab” to gently sweep away dirt.